Ab3l-Dev/EduConnect-OOP-Learning-Management-System/README.md

 **2. Entity Management Modules:** Implementing operations for creating, updating, listing, and organizing students, teachers, courses, classes, enrollments, and grades.

 **3. System Logic & Workflows Developing business logic for:**
-Registering and managing students and teachers Creating courses and associating them with instructors Enrolling students
-Tracking grades and academic performance
-Generating structured academic reports
+Registering and managing students and teachers, creating courses and associating them with instructors, enrolling students, tracking grades and academic performance and generating structured academic reports

 **4. Interactive Console Application:**Building a user-friendly text-based navigation system to operate the EMS and simulate real-world administrative workflows.